 One can easily be discouraged when one thinks of the state of our home planet.
 Living in South India makes you face issues like global warming, massive droughts and pollution right on.
-Last Sunday I enjoyed swimming in the Bay of Bengal and twice I had to fight with a plastic bag.
-Or the monsoon in 2015 was so strong that I had to mop out of my bedroom twice a day for six weeks, my plane home was even cancelled because the airport was flooded.
-And at the moment the heat of summer kicks in like anything, every morning I pass and almost empty temple pond which is essential to the life in the villages.
+Last Sunday I enjoyed swimming in the Bay of Bengal but twice I had to fight with a plastic bag.
+The monsoon in 2015 was so strong that I had to mop out of my bedroom twice a day for six weeks, even my plane home was cancelled because the airport was flooded.
+And at that moment when the summer heat truly kicks in, every morning I pass an almost empty temple pond which is essential to life in the villages.
 My list could go on and on.

 So I wondered how one person can have a positive impact on a problem that is growing so vast.
-I believe that we all each of us simply have to start with small steps because as a whole we can collectively make a difference.
-We all care for the future of mother earth – to create a home not only for us human being but also for the wildlife and plants and trees giving us life.
+I believe that each and every one of of us simply has to start with small steps because as a whole we can collectively make a difference.
+We all care for the future of mother earth – to create a home not only for us human beings but also for the wildlife, plants and trees giving us life.

-I collected five simple small changes that you can start to practice today!
+I selected five simple small changes that you can start to practice today!
 Remember: small changes – big impact!

 Be electricity efficient: Have you heard of electricity leaks?
-Electronic equipment in nearly every home is wasting huge amounts of energy.
-Things like TV, computers and cable boxes that are left on standby use up to half their running power.
+Electronic equipment in almost every home is wasting huge amounts of energy.
+Things like TV, computers and cable boxes that are left on standby use up to half of their running power.
 Every year the energy wasted this way can be compared to the output of 26 power plants.
-So turn off your electrical properly when they are not in use.
+So turn off your electrical devices properly when they are not in use.
 Also most cell phone chargers take an average of 5 watts per hour even when your phone is not attached.
-This is more than 40 kw hours per year which is equivalent to 93 pounds of CO2 being wasted.
+This is more than 40 kw per year, which is equivalent to 93 pounds of CO2 being wasted.
 What to do?!
 Unplug!

 Ride the bus, take your cycle or carpool.
 Not only are these options cheaper but they are a great way to help to eliminate air pollution.
 Personal vehicles, four and two wheelers, are a huge part of global warming.
-Air pollution is harmful to everyone, even your lungs!
-Are you dreaming of taking deep breaths of clean air?
+Air pollution is harmful to everyone, even to your lungs!
+Do you dream of taking deep breaths of clean air?
 Make a change.

 Last but not least: tell a friend!
 Let everyone around you know how easy it is to make small changes.
 It is important that we speak openly about climate change.
 Throw a recycle party, share this list or start a cleanup in your neighborhood.
 Time is running!